StrandedHavoc/nc-news/README.md

 View a specific article.
 View, post and delete comments. like or dislike an article.
-Create new topic.
+Create a new topic.
-Create new User by sing up.
+Create a new User by signing up.
 Back End Github link: https://github.com/StrandedHavoc/be-news-project Node Version
-Minimum version of node required to run this project locally Node version: v20.2.0 .
+Minimum version of node required to run this project locally Node version: v20.2.0.
 If you want to see your node version, run this in the terminal:

 node - v
 or